-According to the GPP Code, samples are provided directly, in fair amounts and without cost to healthcare professionals, so that they may get to know the products or in order to initiate a treatment.
+According to the GPP Code included in the Integrity, Ethics and Transparency of Health Supplies Companies Code, samples are provided directly, in fair amounts and without cost to healthcare professionals, so that they may get to know the products or to initiate a treatment.

 According to article 49 of the HLR concerning advertising, providing samples of products for free does not require approval, provided that they meet the requirements of the approved medicinal product.
-These samples should be contained in a package with lesser number of units than the approved product.
+These samples should be contained in a package with fewer units than the approved product.

-The GPP Code establishes guidelines for sampling.
+The GPP Code included in the Integrity, Ethics and Transparency of Health Supplies Companies Code establishes guidelines for sampling.
 It prohibits members to offer or supply samples with the aim of seeking or rewarding prescription practices.
 The Code also forbids any trade of samples.